Tinujay/FinalProject-Book/README.md

 # FinalProject-Book
-The Book Review App is a web application designed for book lovers to add, review and keep track of their books.
-It provides a persinal platform for users to organize their bookshelf.
+My Book Universe - A web application designed for book lovers to add, review and keep track of their books and progress.
+It provides a personal platform for users to organize their bookshelf.

 The inspiration for this project was to create a tool that allows users to manage their reading habits and maintain a comprehensive record of the books they have read.